RoquetteTenreiro/MZ/script.md

 > Institute for Sustainable Agriculture (IAS-CSIC) - Córdoba, 2020

-### R-Markdown script
+### 1.1 R-Markdown script

 This is an R-Markdown script presentation.
 R-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R-Markdown see <http://rmarkdown.rstudio.com>.
 This document includes both general instructions and comments by the author as well as the script code developed and the output of any embedded R code chunks within this document.

 ### 1.2 General introduction

 The following R-script aims to describe an analytical procedure that combined multiple spatial data in order to delineate management zones for sampling and soil moisture probe installation.
-The main goal was to distinguish management zones based on geo-physical (i.e. orientation, elevation, texture, ECa), chemical (pH), and biological (plant vigor) properties within a crop field.
+The main goal is to distinguish management zones based on geo-physical (i.e. orientation, elevation, texture, ECa), chemical (pH), and biological (plant vigor) properties within a crop field.
 The selected field is about 9.5 ha, located in the arable region of Cordoba.
 This document aims also to deliver a script that can be adjusted to similar analyses or function as a guide to conduct geospatial analysis with R. The reader can use this document both as a dissemination and a decision supporting tool.

-### Necessary material - R libraries
+### 1.3 Necessary material - R libraries

 The first step consists on installing all necessary libraries for this analysis: